Arseny15/Real-time-trading-platform/README.md

   - Routes were thoroughly tested using Postman to ensure proper insertion, retrieval, updating, and deletion of data.

 - **Frontend Integration:**
-  - We used HTML and Vanilla JavaScript for our front-end implementation.
+  - Used HTML and Vanilla JavaScript for our front-end implementation.
   - HTTP requests were made to our backend using JavaScript’s built-in fetch API to perform CRUD operations on our Oracle database.

 - Successfully implemented an Oracle database connection pool.